 Stake pool availability is at 100% (allowing for cluster switch time), nodes are on the latest release.
 Performance tuning is performed periodically for releases with a number of improvements in place for time sync and file systems (xfs from ext4).

 You will notice that the ‘Node Uptime’ and ‘Blocks Forged’ metrics will periodically reset when we move from the active to the passive cluster.
 We perform this switch when we need to patch or upgrade the nodes to a new cardano release.
 By running multiple separate clusters we can minimise downtime to seconds while the switch occurs.

 Resource utilisation for memory, network and CPU is low (even with the spike at Epoch boundaries) and there is significant capacity on the existing hardware for growth in transactions.

-The cardano node software has proven to be very stable to date however we always allow for a comprehensive soak test on the passive cluster when compiling new releases.
+The cardano node software has proven to be very stable to date however we always allow for a comprehensive soak test on the passive nodes when compiling new releases.

 Checking historical performance using the pool algorithm allows us to confirm that the ADAvault ADV stake pool has minted all blocks allocated since it started operation*.
 Expected blocks are based on stake per Epoch, with the recent history of minted blocks (actual/statistical) below.